equabank/monitor/README.md

 ### API

+#### Create Single Time Slot

 REST-API is useful for sending command for show presentation from other tools., e.g. Show Kibana Dashboard with latests results of performance tests from now to 10min laters.

-You can use REST-API endpoint `IP:PORT/api/slots` and send this payload
+You can use REST-API endpoint `IP:3001/api/slots` and send this payload

 ```
 {